 The Safeguarding Commission is an entity founded in February 2015 by the Archdiocese of Malta, the Diocese of Gozo and the Conference of Religious Major Superiors.
-Through increased awareness and positive action the Commission aims to bring about a new culture where children and vulnerable adults are at the centre of the Church’s pastoral work.
+Through increased awareness and positive action, the Safeguarding Commission aims to bring about a new culture where minors and vulnerable adults are at the centre of the Church’s pastoral work.
 It promotes prevention of all types of abuse through increased awareness and positive action.

-- Provide care and support to victims and survivors.
+- Providing care and support to victims and survivors.

 Help & Advice

-We are here to provide expert safeguarding and child protection advice to the Church in Malta and Gozo as well as to independent organisations who work with children and vulnerable adults.
+We are here to provide expert safeguarding advice to the Church in Malta as well as to independent organisations who work with minors and vulnerable adults.
 We would like to help you put the right safeguards in place.